ryankueter/CheckValidators/README.md

 ###
 ## Contributions

-If you would like to contribute to this project, please contribute on the Github project page.
+This project is being developed for free by me, Ryan Kueter, in my spare time.
+So, if you would like to contribute, please submit your ideas on the Github project page.